 If you’ve ever scrolled through the wedding section of Pinterest or searched for wedding cakes on Instagram, you’ve probably seen your fair share of naked wedding cakes.
-This style of confection has been a fan favourite for years, and the hype isn’t dying down anytime soon according to the 2019 wedding cake trends in Canada.
+This style of confection has been a fan favourite for years, and the hype isn’t dying down anytime soon.
 If you’re head-over-heels for the design and want to get to know your options, this is the article for you.

 Here are a few naked wedding cake styles that we’re totally obsessed with.